AndreiMartynenko/AndreiMartynenko/README.md

 Hello!
 My name is Andrei 👋.

-I'm a developer that loves simplifying things.
+I'm a developer who loves simplifying things.
 I love breaking down complex problems into simple, easy-to-understand solutions.
 I currently live in London as a software developer. 🌱 I’m interested to learn Golang, JS, and Rust.
 In my spare time, I produce music using Logic Pro and Ableton Live.